argia.eus

 A slot

-They have thus taken advantage of the "reschedule" of this regulation to call on the Basque Government to take steps to ensure that, at least, it complies with the "minimum aspects" of the regulation.
+They have thus taken advantage of the "reschedule" of this regulation to call on the Basque Government to take measures, at least to comply with the "minimum aspects" of the regulation.
 Each group has made its own reading of the law and has demanded Lakua from different areas and perspectives.

 They say that the Basque Government should take steps immediately, “without waiting” for the recovery plan being drawn up by the Spanish Government, because it has sufficient tools to do so.